carolin-m/carolin-m.github.io/_posts/2023-06-08-news-Bunsentagung.md

 On the one hand, I had the opportunity to present my research by giving a talk.
-On the other hand, as an active member of the Young Physical Chemists (yPCs) of the German Bunsen Society for Physical Chemistry e.V., I was involved in the organization and execution of the penal discussion *PhD – and then?* as well as a juror for the Agnes-Pockels PhD award."
+On the other hand, as an active member of the Young Physical Chemists (yPCs) of the German Bunsen Society for Physical Chemistry e.V., I was involved in the organization and execution of the penal discussion
+<i>PhD – and then?</i> as well as a juror for the Agnes-Pockels PhD award."
 link_img:
 longtext: '/posts/2023-06-08-DBG-2023'
 ---